 He bowed.
 “Come with me.
 I will lead you to our lord.”
 And then he started to walk, his legs breaking beneath his knees with each step, new calves of dirt and tarmac shooting out of the ground to meet him each time.

-She had to give Wit a calm, “Let’s move,” to get him to stop watching the buildings around them and follow.
+She had to give Wit a calm, “Let’s move,” to get him to stop eyeing the rooftops and follow.

 They continued down Fordham Road in silence, the wilds growing denser as they went.
-Eventually, the canopy grew so thick that they had to travel through the shifting haze of the light rivers hugging the ground, throwing everything into bizarre relief as they walked.
+Eventually, the canopy grew so thick that they had to travel through the shifting haze of the light rivers hugging the ground, throwing everything into bizarre relief.
 It made it almost impossible to spy the lesser mythics that had to be following and watching, just out of view.

 That did not stop Wit from trying, breathing hard enough for her to hear in the dim quiet.